Halwara Air Force Station: Ludhiana International Airport

 In December 2018, the Government of Punjab a Memorandum of Understanding (MoU) with the AAI in December 2018 to construct a civil enclave at the air force base.
 A Joint Venture Company (JVC), formed with the majority of 51% stake of AAI and 49% stake of the State Government through the Greater Ludhiana Development Authority (GLADA), will execute the project.
 The Government of Punjab will provide 135.54 acres of land by way of its equity in the project, while AAI will bear the costs of developing the airport.
 The first phase is expected to be completed within three years and will allow for operations of Code 4C type of aircraft.
 It will be built at a cost of ₹ 46.91 crore and the total covered area of the interim building will be 2,000 sq.m.
 It will have a seating capacity for 300 passengers and a public parking space, which will be able to accommodate 75 cars.

 The airport will be accessed with a direct link road to the airport with the upcoming Delhi-Amritsar-Katra Expressway.
 It is currently being put under proposal by the National Highways Authority of India (NHAI).

 As of January 2022, the terminal's construction has been started from December 2021, and the foundation stone was laid by Dr. Amar Singh on 5 January 2022.
 The terminal is being constructed by Himachal Pradesh firm Synergy Thrislington of Solan.
 The terminal is expected to be completed by 30 June 2022.

+On 29 December 2023 the Chief Minister expressed expectations that the initiation of flights from Halwara terminal on 15 February 2024 would contribute significantly to the economic and industrial activities in the region.
+He conveyed a strong commitment from the government towards comprehensive development and the prosperity of the state, with a particular emphasis on the anticipated impact of the Halwara airport operations.